LPology/Simple-Ajax-Uploader/README.md

 Live demo: http://www.lpology.com/code/ajaxuploader/

 ### Overview ###
 Simple Ajax Uploader allows developers to easily add AJAX-style file upload functionality to web applications.
-It attempts to make the development process more efficient by abstracting away common tasks (like calculating upload progress percentage) while maintaining wide latitude for customization.
+It abstracts away standard tasks (like browser feature detection) while maintaining wide latitude for customization.

 This project began life as a rewrite of Andrew Valum's original Ajax Upload plugin.
 Continuing the simplistic design and customizable nature of Andrew's original plugin is a top priority.